-- 4.33 Where a claim is made that a plant event sequence can be practically eliminated because it is physically impossible, it should be demonstrated that the inherent safety characteristics of the system or reactor type are such that the plant event sequence cannot, by the laws of nature, occur and that the fundamental safety functions (see Requirement 4 of SSR-2/1 (Rev. 1) [1]) will always be fulfilled. - 4.34 In practice, the demonstration of physical impossibility is limited to very specific cases.
-Demonstration of physical impossibility cannot rely on measures that involve active components or operator actions.
-An example is the practical elimination of the prompt reactivity accident from the effect of heterogeneous boron dilution.
-By design, the accident could be considered as eliminated by demonstrating that only a limited volume of non-borated water could be injected, which does not allow that effect to happen.
-The accident could be also considered as eliminated by demonstrating that sufficient negative reactivity coefficient exists for possible combinations of the reactor power and coolant pressure and temperature, for the core cycle.
-In this case, a prompt reactivity insertion accident could be considered physically impossible.
-Another example is the practical elimination of containment failure from postaccident combustible gas (e.g., hydrogen) detonation.
-By design, excessive containment loads from the effects of gas detonation in the containment building could be considered as eliminated by justifying that a limited amount of material that could generate combustible gas during a severe accident exists.
-Then, the use of bounding analyses of the maximum gas generated justifying that combustible gas concentration is below the detonation limit could demonstrate physical impossibility.
+4.324.33 Where a claim is made that a plant event sequence can be practically eliminated because it is physically impossible, it should be demonstrated that the inherent safety characteristics of the system or reactor type are such that the plant event sequence cannot, by the laws of nature, occur and that the fundamental safety functions (see Requirement 4 of SSR-2/1 (Rev. 1) [1]) will always be fulfilled.

+4.334.34 In practice, the demonstration of physical impossibility is limited to very specific cases (see Annex I).
+The demonstration of physical impossibility cannot rely on measures that involve active components or operator actions.